raphaelsulzer/dsr-benchmark/README.md

-# dsr-benchmark
+# A Survey and Benchmark for (Deep) Surface Reconstruction from Point Clouds

-A survey and benchmark for (deep) surface reconstruction from point clouds
+Data and evaluation code for the paper